-Living alone or as a couple can prove to be a challenge come dinner time.
-When a recipe serves six but there's only two of you, it can be a bore to eat the same thing several days in a row.
+Living alone or as a couple can prove to be a challenge come dinnertime.
+When a recipe serves six, but there are only two of you, it can be a bore to eat the same thing several days in a row.
 This is why I wanted to write a recipe today that was the perfect size: a hearty dinner salad just for two.

 Taco salad reminds me of two things: my mom and my college days in Boulder, Colorado.
 My mom made a mean taco salad with spicy ground beef, lots of tortilla chips, cheese, and an interesting dressing that I think might've just been a mixture of sour cream and salsa.
 When I left for college, I continued the tradition, but made mine healthier and vegetarian, reflecting my interests and inclinations at the time.
 I think at some point there might have even been tempeh (boy, was tempeh ever in high rotation in my apartment in those days).